Do people behave differently when they are in groups? Insights into group dynamics for facilitators

 Creative tension can have a playful and relaxed feeling about it, too, and the group can actually enjoy hearing diverse perspectives and relish the challenge of wrestling with making them all work to achieve an even better outcome.

 Make sure that you weave purposeful fun throughout your event design to prevent your event becoming too heavy and bogged down in slavishly fighting your way through a process.
-You will find some examples of activities that help with this in my free resources, Outdoor Energisers for Workshops and Your DIY Away Day Toolkit.
-You will also find many, many more when you join my Idea Time membership for facilitators.
+You will find some examples of activities that help with this in my articles here on Icebreakers and Energizers.
+You will also find many, many more when you join my free private Facebook group, Idea Time for Workshop Facilitators.

 I do hope that you enjoy using these suggestions in your sessions and find them helpful.
-I’d love to hear about any additional questions of ideas that you have o working with groups – my email is email@example.com.
+I’d love to hear about any additional questions of ideas that you have about group dynamics and creative tension.

 It’s SO important to make every event count, engage your stakeholders and participants throughout your innovation journey, and keep your activities fresh, stimulating and effective.